About the author

 In order to maximize your return, it’s important to understand which production expenses qualify for the Illinois film tax credit.
 Fortunately, most production expenses incurred in Illinois during your shoot can qualify.
 That means you can save money on everything from production payroll to location rentals to craft services.

-To better understand how different production expenses factor into your overall Illinois film tax incentive, it’s helpful to break them down into two categories:
+To better understand how much you can now save, and where, it’s helpful to break down production expenses into two categories:

 Cast and crew payroll